HewlettPackard/foedus_code/README.markdown

     sudo yum install texlive texlive-* okular

+If you are the person to compile our rpm packages ("make package"), also run the following:

+    sudo yum install rpm-build

 For Ubuntu/Debian, install equivalent modules.
 TBD: Ubuntu/Debian user, please provide an equivalent command.
+Especially, I know little about .deb packaging.

 If you use Google Chrome, we also recommend installing Markdown Preview extension.
+It's cute.

 Compilation (For FOEDUS Developers)
 --------